Category Archives: Conscious Mindset

 But, if you would like to know ‘the why’ and the nitty gritty details, then read on

-Cells need oxygen to metabolise vitamins and minerals but when oxygen isn’t metabolized thoroughly it results in extra oxygen molecules hanging round which form free radicals.
+Cells need oxygen to metabolise vitamins and minerals, but when oxygen isn’t metabolized thoroughly it results in extra oxygen molecules hanging round which form free radicals.
 When you get a sudden rush of free radicals they cause a chain reaction that causes damage to the cells and leads to disease.

 The body has its own antioxidant defence system of free radical scavenging enzymes but when there is too much stress put on us from our toxic environment and lifestyle our body gets overwhelmed by free radicals and we get sick.
 These scavenging enzymes need support from many minerals and vitamins that are not made by the body and must be gained from our food.
 Unfortunately, because there are so many stresses on the body from our modern world we now need far more antioxidants than were ever needed in the past.

-SO WHAT EXACTLY ARE ANTIOXIDANTS?
+WHAT EXACTLY ARE ANTIOXIDANTS?

 Antioxidants are substances that remove potentially damaging oxidizing agents in a living organism.
-They are capable of neutralizing the effects of free radicals before they are able to cause damage in the cells and tissues of your body, and they are found in the form of vitamins, minerals, carotenoids and so on.
+They are capable of neutralizing the effects of free radicals before they are able to cause damage in the cells and tissues of your body.
+They’re found in the form of vitamins, minerals, carotenoids and so on.
 Antioxidants have protective effects and can lower the risk of diseases such as cancer or heart disease.

 Eat a Rainbow

-There are a number of different antioxidants that act in different ways and you can often tell which they are and what they will do by the colour of the food in which they occur.
+There are a range of different antioxidants that act in different ways, and you can often tell which they are and what they will do by the colour of the food in which they occur.

 There are over 4000 compounds with antioxidant properties – here are some of them: